Beautiful clouds and sun

 In Chinese, the words ‘feng shui’ mean, ‘wind water’.
 The term Feng Shui refers to the balance and flow of these two essential elements which are necessary to maintain health and balance in our lives.
 This balance between wind and water in our weather cycles has been missing these past years.
 The absence of rain in California inspired me to share an ancient perspective and my personal experience about our relationship with weather.

-Recently I was in the Highlands of central Mexico, in a village called Tepoztlan.
+Recently I was in the highlands of central Mexico, in a village called Tepoztlan.

 Tepoztlan is nestled in a sacred valley with beautiful rock beings watching over the village.
 Farmers on donkeys ride through cobblestone streets on the way to their fields.
 Bakers walk to the market with huge baskets of bread on their heads.
 A chorus of roosters, not only a few but hundreds, echoing through the valley, as early as 4 AM!
 The locals love fireworks, for all occasions, exploding them at all times of the day or night.